phoenixframework/phoenix/H_ecto-models.md

 Note that Ecto created a `priv/repo/migrations` as we told it to in the `app_dir/2` function we invoked in the `priv/0` function of `HelloPhoenix.Repo`.
 That's where all our migrations should go.

 Note also that the first part of the migration file itself is a timestamp.
-Ecto uses this to keep track of which migrations to run, so it's a good idea to just use the generator mix task each time we need a migration, just to get the timestamp right.
+Ecto uses this to keep track of which migrations to run, so it is a good idea to just use the generator mix task each time we need a migration, just to get the timestamp right.

 Here's the empty migration file Ecto created.